kubeagi/arcadia/arctl/README.md

 Flags:
-      --chunk-overlap int          chunk overlap for embedding (default 30) --chunk-size int             chunk size for embedding (default 300) --document string            path of the document to load --document-language string   language of the document(Only text,html,csv supported now) (default "text") -h, --help                       help for load
+      --chunk-overlap int          chunk overlap for embedding (default 30) --chunk-size int             chunk size for embedding (default 300) --document-language string   language of the document(Only text,html,csv supported now) (default "text") --documents string           path of the documents/document directories to load(separated by comma and directories supported)
+  -h, --help                       help for load
       --llm-apikey string          apiKey to access embedding service --llm-type string            llm type to use(Only zhipuai,openai supported now) (default "zhipuai")